Rayleigh scattering: Cause of the blue color of the sky

-The strong wavelength dependence of the scattering (~λ−4) means that shorter (blue) wavelengths are scattered more strongly than longer (red) wavelengths.
-This results in the indirect blue light coming from all regions of the sky.
-Rayleigh scattering is a good approximation of the manner in which light scattering occurs within various media for which scattering particles have a small size (parameter).
+The strong wavelength dependence of the Rayleigh scattering (~λ−4) means that shorter (blue) wavelengths are scattered more strongly than longer (red) wavelengths.
+This results in the indirect blue and violet light coming from all regions of the sky.
+The human eye responds to this wavelength combination as if it were a combination of blue and white light.

-A portion of the beam of light coming from the sun scatters off molecules of gas and other small particles in the atmosphere.
-Here, Rayleigh scattering primarily occurs through sunlight's interaction with randomly located air molecules.
-It is this scattered light that gives the surrounding sky its brightness and its color.
-As previously stated, Rayleigh scattering is inversely proportional to the fourth power of wavelength, so that shorter wavelength violet and blue light will scatter more than the longer wavelengths (yellow and especially red light).
-However, the Sun, like any star, has its own spectrum and so I0 in the scattering formula above is not constant but falls away in the violet.
-In addition the oxygen in the Earth's atmosphere absorbs wavelengths at the edge of the ultra-violet region of the spectrum.
-The resulting color, which appears like a pale blue, actually is a mixture of all the scattered colors, mainly blue and green.
-Conversely, glancing toward the sun, the colors that were not scattered away—the longer wavelengths such as red and yellow light—are directly visible, giving the sun itself a slightly yellowish hue.
-Viewed from space, however, the sky is black and the sun is white.

-The reddening of the sun is intensified when it is near the horizon because the light being received directly from it must pass through more of the atmosphere.
-The effect is further increased because the sunlight must pass through a greater proportion of the atmosphere nearer the earth's surface, where it is denser.
-This removes a significant proportion of the shorter wavelength (blue) and medium wavelength (green) light from the direct path to the observer.
-The remaining unscattered light is therefore mostly of longer wavelengths and appears more red.

 Some of the scattering can also be from sulfate particles.
 For years after large Plinian eruptions, the blue cast of the sky is notably brightened by the persistent sulfate load of the stratospheric gases.
 Some works of the artist J. M. W. Turner may owe their vivid red colours to the eruption of Mount Tambora in his lifetime.

-In locations with little light pollution, the moonlit night sky is also blue, because moonlight is reflected sunlight, with a slightly lower color temperature due to the brownish color of the moon.
+In locations with little light pollution, the moonlit night sky is also blue, because moonlight is reflected sunlight, with a slightly lower color temperature due to the brownish color of the Moon.
 The moonlit sky is not perceived as blue, however, because at low light levels human vision comes mainly from rod cells that do not produce any color perception (Purkinje effect).